 From 1980 to 1983 he worked for the State of Minnesota as a public health Engineer.
 From 1987 to 1991 he was an assistant professor and irrigation specialist with the University of Arizona.

-In 1991, he began working for the NDSU Extension Service.
+In 1991, he began working for the NDSU Extension.
 He is responsible for leadership and development of statewide educational programs involving irrigation systems and management, onsite wastewater (septic) systems, private water delivery and treatment systems, drainage, and water resource management.

 Tom Scherer, PhD